CRUXEVAL-X/cruxeval-x/README.md

 4. Make the results directories above (i.e. `./cruxeval-x/infer_results/${model_name}/`).
 5. Submit the Pull Request.
 6. The maintainers will review your Pull Request soon.

+- `./cruxeval-x/infer_results/phi-1` is an example for you to reference.

 Once your pull request is accepted, we will update the [Leaderboard](https://cruxeval-x.github.io/leaderboard.html) with your results.